Update: This article was last updated on 22nd April 2025 to reflect the accuracy and up-to-date information on the page.

 - A 2021 survey by Scholastic reported that about 70% of teachers who used riddles saw a significant boost in student engagement.
 Riddles can break the ice, encourage creativity, and turn a classroom into a lively learning space.

 Riddles aren’t just for the classroom—they’re also perfect for family game nights.
-Hosting a riddle-themed game with your family, challenges everyone to create clever riddles of their own.
-It’s a fun and interactive way to boost problem-solving skills and make learning an exciting part of daily life.
+Hosting a riddle-themed game with your family challenges everyone to create clever riddles of their own.
+Just like the famous riddles in The Hobbit, it’s a fun and interactive way to boost problem-solving skills and make learning an exciting part of daily life.

 Riddles bridge the gap between fun and education, helping students build essential life skills while keeping the joy of learning alive.